wp-plugins/wp-crm/readme.txt

 * Form Creation and Contact Message Management.
 * User CSV Exporting.*
 * User activity and note tracking.

+= Other Plugin Integration =
+* User Avatar - Plugin for uploading custom images for users.
+Picture and upload functions are located under "Special Actions" in CRM profile pages when User Avatar plugin is activated.

 = Contact Forms =